samuelcregan17/AerisProj/README.md

 The Advanced CSV Calculator or "ACC" is a web application built in Python using Flask Web Framework.
 The ACC takes a *.csv file as an input file and performs four primary functions to help analyze the data in the file.
 The *.csv file must be configured correctly in order for the ACC to be able to parse the file.
-More detail on this configuration is provided in the "Csv Configuration" section below, as well as general application workflow information.
+More detail on this configuration is provided in the "CSV Configuration" section below.
+The ACC is deployed as a container using Docker.

 ## CSV Configuration
 The ACC only accepts files with the extension *.csv.
 There is really only one restriction for the ACC to parse a *.csv: